ahmedadel56/activity-log/README.md

 - **POST /api/events:** Create a new event.
 - **GET /api/events:** Retrieve events with optional pagination, search, and filters.

+## Live Deployment

+You can view the live deployment of this project [here](https://activity-ahd38763v-ahmedadel56s-projects.vercel.app/).

 ## Contributing

 Contributions are welcome!
 Please fork this repository and submit pull requests.